Jaxonwht/cellsociety/doc/REFACTORING_DISCUSSION_hw186,yq50,jms247.md

 Checklist Refactoring
 ---------------------
 * Added a USER_PANEL_ITEM_SPACING to replace the magic value that represents the spacing between user panel children.
+* Bring multiple statements in one line to several lines.

 Longest Method Refactoring